ChalapathiVin/hello-world/README.md

 -Schedule a full update on this collection :to schedule a regular full evaluation of the collection membership.
 The members will not appear in the collection until after the first scheduled update, or you manually select Update Membership for the collection.

 -If a collection includes both include collection and exclude collection rules and there is a conflict, the exclude   collection rule takes priority over the include collection rule.

+Incremental updates do not function if the collection contains include collection, or exclude collection rules for CM SP1 and 2012 R2 CM versions.
+It functions in CM SP2 and in 2012 R2 CM SP1

 -Operating System Name and Version
   Workstation 6.1 – Windows 7